Homeland Security shutdown grows more likely as Republicans rebuff Democrats' ICE demands

 Some Republicans have demands of their own, including adding legislation that would require proof of citizenship before Americans register to vote and restrictions on cities that they say do not do enough to crack down on illegal immigration.

-Sen. Chris Murphy, D-Conn., said it is up to Republicans to ensure the government does shut down because they are in charge.
+Sen. Chris Murphy, D-Conn., said it is up to Republicans to ensure the government doesn't shut down because they are in charge.

 “The American people want this abuse to stop,” Murphy said.